Comet Neowise could be a 'great' one. Here's how to catch it throughout July

 Between its appearance in the evening sky at mid-month, the comet will move from the northeastern horizon toward the northwest and western edges of the sky.

-Here's where you can spot the comet over the next couple of nights.
+Here's where you can spot the comet over the next couple of weeks.
 Online resources like TheSkyLive also offer similar night sky maps to aid your comet quest.

 If you don't catch the comet before it inevitably fades away in August or sooner, you'll have to wait awhile for its next trip through the inner solar system, currently estimated to happen in the year 8786.